katieburrito/JS-and-Other-Notes/11-arrays.md

 - use the array parameter that comes with the method to log the entire array when looking for a bug
 - the logged array will be the current step's array, meaning the array that was the output of the previous step's method
 ![alt](images/11-arrays/2023-05-22-1.png)

+- Be careful not to overuse chaining.
+For really large arrays, to continually produce and cycle through new arrays in the chain can create performance issues.
+For large arrays, try to compress into as few methods as possible.
+- Bad practice in js to chain methods that mutate the original array (ex: splice, reverse).